jeromerub/JWebsite/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Run in local the app

+`ng serve` build and run the app in localhost.<br />
+`npm install` and then `npm start` to simulate what it's happening in heroku platform.
+Open app in localhost:8080.